microsoft/Olive/README.md

 1. Optimize the ONNX Graph.
 1. Quantize the model to `int4` using RTN method.

-> [!TIP]
-> Olive can automatically optimize popular model *architectures* like Llama, Phi, Qwen, Gemma, etc out-of-the-box - [see detailed list here](https://huggingface.co/docs/optimum/en/exporters/onnx/overview).
+Olive can automatically optimize popular model *architectures* like Llama, Phi, Qwen, Gemma, etc out-of-the-box - [see detailed list here](https://huggingface.co/docs/optimum/en/exporters/onnx/overview).
 Also, you can optimize other model architectures by providing details on the input/outputs of the model (`io_config`).

 #### 3. Inference on the ONNX Runtime